 Liquid biopsies – a simple, affordable blood test – can detect changes in genetic mutations way before a cancerous tumour would be seen with imaging.
 When cancer is detected in its earliest stages, the chances of progression are much smaller, and the patient’s chances of survival are dramatically increased.

-For more information on how Annual Monitoring can help you, book your FREE phone consultation today.
+For more information on how Annual Monitoring can help you, register for a Precision Second Opinion today.

 Many cancers are profoundly impacted by diet and lifestyle behaviours.
 For some cancers, preventative actions – like a nutraceutical diet or targeted exercise program – have been shown to reduce the chance of cancer developing by 80%+.